Aquila

 PHYSICAL

-• Marching: The first concept that new soldiers learned was the military pace;.
-This was taught by marching twenty Roman miles (18.4 miles/29.6 km) in five summer hours.
-Units that marched at a uniform speed were less vulnerable to attack.
-The quick time pace was 24 Roman miles in five summer hours (with occasional ten minute breaks).It is important to know how the Romans treated time.
-Days were 24 hours long, equally split between day and night.
+• Marching: The first concept that new soldiers learned was the military pace.
+Vegetius said Roman soldiers should march 20 Roman miles (18.4 imperial/statute miles or 29.6 km) at the common military step or 24 Roman miles at the full step in 5 ‘summer hours’ before pitching camp.
+Those goals are idealistic, and the amount of ground covered depended upon the topography, whether the men marched on paved roads or soft ground (in which case 8 miles per day or less is more likely), the weather, if being harassed by enemies, the size of the baggage train, etc. Understanding how Romans treated time is important.
+Days were 24 hours long and equally split between day and night.
 However, the number of minutes assigned to each hour fluctuated depending upon the season and geographical latitude.
 In Italy, the daylight winter hour averaged 45 minutes whereas in the summer a daylight hour was 75 minutes.

 • Physical Exercise: Exercise consisted of running, jumping and carrying heavy packs.